-Unacceptable use includes, but is not limited to, any of the following examples:
+The following list is not intended to be exhaustive but is an attempt to provide a framework for activities that constitute unacceptable use.
+Unacceptable use includes, but is not limited to, the following examples:

-- 1. to access or transmit indecent, profane, obscene, or otherwise inappropriate material; - 2. to transmit abusive or threatening language (includes cyberbullying); - 3. to attempt to download or install software on any school computer without permission; - 4. to connect a personal electronic device to any school network without permission; - 5. to use non-educational games/apps during school hours (includes field trips); - 6. to attempt to circumvent any web filters, firewalls, or system policies; - 7. to attempt to access another person's files or accounts (hacking) without permission; - 8. to violate copyright or use another's intellectual property without permission; - 9. to share passwords (email, Canvas, Google Drive) with other students (even best friends); - 10. to vandalize, damage, or disable the property of an individual or organization; and - 11. to violate any local ordinance or state/federal statute.
+- 1. to access or transmit indecent, profane, obscene, or otherwise inappropriate material; - 2. to transmit abusive or threatening language (includes cyberbullying); - 3. to use non-educational games/apps during school hours (includes field trips);

+- 4. to attempt to download or install software on any school desktop/laptop without permission; - 5. to attempt to run any program that reveals or exploits weakness in the security of any system; - 6. to connect a personal electronic device to any school network without permission; - 7. to attempt to circumvent any web filters, firewalls, or system policies; - 8. to attempt to access another person's files or accounts without permission; - 9. to violate copyright or use another person's intellectual property without permission; - 10. to share passwords (email, Google Drive, Canvas) with other students (even best friends); - 11. to provide information about, or lists of, CA employees or families to unauthorized third parties; - 12. to create or forward unsolicited email messages, including chain letters or jokes; - 13. to vandalize, damage, or disable the property of an individual or organization; and - 14. to violate any local ordinance or state/federal statute.